 \section{Conclusions}

 The quantitative results presented here support the view that acceptor states play a crucial role in the physics of quantum spin Hall effect in HgTe quantum wells and related systems.
-On the one hand, discharging of acceptors accounts for a non-zero width of the quantized plateaus and, on the other, the strong Kondo coupling of edge electrons and acceptor holes leads to the unitary limit of spin-flip scattering.
-A non-zero orbital momentum specific to $p$-type Kohn-Luttinger amplitudes together with breaking of axial and inversion symmetry by the edge and off center hole location allows for flow of edge electron spin momentum to crystal orbital momentum and, thus, for efficient backscattering, despite spin-momentum locking.
-Interestingly, the formation of bound magnetic polarons in magnetically doped samples weakness this process, as observed \cite{Shamim:2021_NC}.
+On the one hand, the ionization of acceptors accounts for a non-zero width of the quantized plateaus and, on the other, the strong Kondo coupling of edge electrons and acceptor holes leads to the unitary limit of the spin-flip scattering rate.
+A non-zero orbital momentum specific to $p$-type Kohn-Luttinger amplitudes together with breaking of axial and inversion symmetry by the edge and off center hole location allows for flow of edge electron angular momentum to crystal orbital momentum and, thus, for efficient backscattering, despite spin-momentum locking.
+According to the present insight, lowering of temperature drives the topological edge electrons from the Fermi, to the Kondo, and finally to the Luttinger liquid.
+Interestingly, the formation of bound magnetic polarons in magnetically doped samples weakness Kondo scattering, which allows for a recovery of conductance quantization at low temperatures, as observed \cite{Shamim:2021_NC}.

-As discussed in the companion paper \cite{Dietl:2022L}, the acceptor band model qualitatively elucidates several surprising properties in the vicinity of the topological phase transition, where $E_{\text{g}} \simeq 0$ and, thus, acceptor form resonant states.
+As discussed in the companion paper \cite{Dietl:2023_PRL}, the acceptor band model qualitatively elucidates several surprising properties in the vicinity of the topological phase transition, where $E_{\text{g}} \simeq 0$ and, thus, acceptor form resonant states.
 In particular, gate-induced discharging of the acceptor states explains an unexpectedly slow rise of the itinerant hole concentration with increasing negative gate voltage \cite{Shamim:2020_SA,Yahniuk:2021_arXiv} and unusually wide integer quantum Hall plateaus in the same gate region \cite{Konig:2007_S,Yahniuk:2019_QM,Shamim:2020_SA}.
-Furthermore, the BMP-induced reduction of Kondo carrier binding by acceptor holes and the hardening of the Coulomb gap account for the hole mobility as large as $0.9\cdot10^6$\,cm$^2$/Vs at hole density as low as $p= 3.5\cdot10^9$\,cm$^{-2}$ in a Hg$_{0.98}$Mn$_{0.02}$Te QW at 20\,mK \cite{Shamim:2020_SA}.
-In the same way, the model qualitatively explains $\mu = 20\cdot10^6$\,cm$^2$/Vs at the electron concentration $n = 2.5\cdot10^{13}$\,cm$^{-3}$ at 2\,K in a bulk Hg$_{0.94}$Mn$_{0.06}$Te under hydrostatic pressure, driving the system to the topological phase transition \cite{Sawicki:1983_Pr}.
+Furthermore, the presence of resonant bound magnetic polarons in magnetically doped samples diminishes Kondo scattering of electrons by acceptor holes and makes the Coulomb gap harder.
+We argue that these effects account for the hole mobility as large as $0.9\cdot10^6$\,cm$^2$/Vs at hole density as low as $p= 3.5\cdot10^9$\,cm$^{-2}$ in a Hg$_{0.98}$Mn$_{0.02}$Te QW at 20\,mK \cite{Shamim:2020_SA}.
+In the same way, the model qualitatively explains $\mu = 20\cdot10^6$\,cm$^2$/Vs at the electron concentration $n = 2.5\cdot10^{13}$\,cm$^{-3}$ at 2\,K in a bulk Hg$_{0.94}$Mn$_{0.06}$Te under hydrostatic pressure that made possible a fine tuning of the system to the topological phase transition \cite{Sawicki:1983_Pr}.